geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Sure.

 ##### **Chenyu** [[00:13:50](https://www.youtube.com/watch?v=6EDbdI_m73o&t=830)]
-Yeah, so hopefully this week we will have Lama eval.
+Yeah, so hopefully this week we will have LLaMA eval.
 And around the 70B, maybe smaller context windows.
 Then we'll see.
 Some AB going on.
 Hopefully we can start to trend those as well.

 ##### **Geohot** [[00:14:13](https://www.youtube.com/watch?v=6EDbdI_m73o&t=853)]
 Oh, sweet.
 You fixed the cast.
 Nice.

 ##### **Chenyu** [[00:14:18](https://www.youtube.com/watch?v=6EDbdI_m73o&t=858)]
 Yeah, just review those.
 And we can move on to make more stuff.
 And we will discuss other MLPerf stuff in other bounties.
-So I have four Lama.
+So I have four LLaMA.

 ##### **Geohot** [[00:14:32](https://www.youtube.com/watch?v=6EDbdI_m73o&t=872)]
 So with that, we can move to this.

 ##### **Qazalin** [[00:14:38](https://www.youtube.com/watch?v=6EDbdI_m73o&t=878)]
-So I realized that the problem with Wiz is that we can't the entire Lama trace to the browser.
+So I realized that the problem with Wiz is that we can't the entire LLaMA trace to the browser.
 When you forward with SSH, it's extremely slow over the internet.
 And it's just 100K events.
 So it's out of memories.
 I have it here.

 ##### **Geohot** [[00:14:59](https://www.youtube.com/watch?v=6EDbdI_m73o&t=899)]
 Wait, how big is the trace?